 - thanks to Bradley Schaefer for suggesting it and Avdi Grimm for almost suggesting it.

-support a block, which gets eval’d in the current context (vs the nested context generated byit_behaves_like
+include_contextandinclude_examplessupport a block, which gets eval’d in the current context (vs the nested context generated byit_behaves_like).- Add

 - Limit monkey patching of